seqan/seqan/manual/source/Tutorial/Workflows/KnimeReadySeqAnApp.rst

 .. tip::

-  *If You are not using the SeqAn build system for some reason*, but you used the seqan::ArgumentParser as recommended above, you still can generate a CTD file of your application.
+  *If You are not using the SeqAn build system for some reason*, but you used the seqan2::ArgumentParser as recommended above, you still can generate a CTD file of your application.
   After building your application and go to the directory containing the executable of your application and run the following.

   .. code-block:: console

     ./seqan_app_name -write-ctd seqan_app_name.ctd

   This will give you the CTD file of your command-line tool.
 Then you can follow :ref:`tutorial-workflows-generating-knime-nodes-overview` section of the tutorial Generating KNIME Nodes to prepare a plugin directory of your application.